susiexsun/fraud_detection/README.md

 #### The Deliverables:
 - Model that minimizes false negatives
-- Interactive front-end dashboard
+- Interactive front-end dashboard that receives and classifies a live stream of data

 This project was built over 48 hours as a collaboration between myself and Kevin Lee (kmlee17).

 # The Features

 After extensive EDA, we carved out a subset of features.
-EDA was conducted in iPython Notebook (aka Jupyter Notebook) and can be found in data/pair.ipynb

 Two key tools <b>feature selection</b>:
 - Histograms of fraud (left) and non-fraud accounts (right)